tsloughter/rebar3.org/content/en/docs/commands.md

 ## deps

 Lists dependencies, whether they're source or package dependencies, and whether they're locked or not.
-Those that are locked but not matching the lock file are followed by an asterisk (`*`)
+Those that are locked but not matching the lock file are followed by an asterisk (`*`).

 ## do

 Higher order provider for running multiple tasks in a sequence, separated by commas.
-Example: `rebar3 do a, b, c`
+Example: `rebar3 do a, b, c`.

 ## dialyzer

-Builds and keeps up-to-date a suitable PLT, and uses it to carry out success typing analysis on the current project.
+Builds and keeps up-to-date a suitable PLT (Persistent Lookup Table), and uses it to carry out success typing analysis on the current project.

 | Option                 | Type    | Description                     | Default |
 | ---------------------- | ------- | ------------------------------- | ------- |
 | `--update-plt`, `-u`   | boolean | Enable updating the PLT.        | true    |
 | `--succ-typings`, `-s` | boolean | Enable success typing analysis. | true    |

-For instructions on suppressing warnings [Requesting or Suppressing Warnings in Source Files](http://erlang.org/doc/man/dialyzer.html) section of the Dialyzer documentation.
+For instructions on suppressing warnings read the [Requesting or Suppressing Warnings in Source Files](http://erlang.org/doc/man/dialyzer.html) section of the Dialyzer documentation.

 PLT files are named `<prefix>_<otp_release>_plt`; The base PLT is a PLT containing the core applications often required for a project's PLT.
 One base PLT is created per OTP version and stored in `base_plt_location`.
 A base PLT is then used to build project PLTs.